Release Notes

 For better performance we recommend separating the database to a second machine.

-For optimum performance you can distribute all components (Manager / Manager Classic, Message Broker, Server and Database) on separate machines.
+For optimum performance you can distribute all components (Manager, Message Broker, Server and Database) on separate machines.

 Software Requirements